mickael-kerjean/filestash-website/_docs/plugin.md

 ## Develop a plugin

 Develop a plugin is done using the Go programming language.
-Let's start with the skeleton of a Filestash plugin:
+In its simplest form, it looks like this:
 ```
 package main